jim-at-jibba/2d-asset-viewer/README.md

 ## What It Does

-Asset Viewer is an Electron-based application that helps game developers manage their 2D sprite assets.
+Asset Viewer is an Electron-based application that helps game developers manage their 2D sprite and audio assets.
 Key features include:

-- **File System Navigation:** Browse your computer's folders to locate sprite assets
+- **File System Navigation:** Browse your computer's folders to locate sprite and audio assets
-- **Asset Preview:** View sprite images with transparency support and background customization
+- **Asset Preview:** View sprite images with transparency support and background customization.
+Includes an audio player for sound files.
+- **Audio File Support:** Preview and play common audio formats (MP3, WAV, OGG, M4A, FLAC).
 - **Animation Detection:** Automatically detect frame-based animation sequences
 - **Sprite Sheet Support:** View sprite sheets with configurable rows and columns
 - **Animation Playback:** Play, pause, and control animation sequences
-- **Asset Grid:** View all assets in a folder with sorting options
+- **Asset Grid:** View all assets in a folder with thumbnails for images and icons for audio files, with sorting options
 - **Drag and Drop:** Quickly navigate to folders by drag-and-drop

 This tool is designed to simplify the workflow of game developers and artists working with 2D sprites by providing a dedicated viewer tailored to their needs.